Unsourced Random Access: A Comprehensive Survey: Conclusions

-\subsection{Standardization}
+\subsubsection{\textbf{Standardization}}

-There has not been any effort in the standardization of URA, neither for incorporating it in the next updates of the current protocol nor for future generations such as 6G.
-This requires a thorough investigation and analysis of the current competing solutions, and finding a good candidate that preferably can support both the current protocols, perhaps with small modifications, and the high demands of the future ones.
-For instance, in \cite{Liva2024}, with a small modification in the 5G new radio (5G-NR) release 16 protocol, the authors achieve an improvement in energy efficiency of about 5 to 10 dB compared to the existing 5G-NR solution for systems with even a moderate number of active users (10 to 50 users), employing an IDMA-based URA solution.
+There has been no effort in standardizing URA so far.
+This requires a thorough investigation and analysis of the current competing solutions, and finding a good candidate that can preferably support both the current protocols, perhaps with minor modifications, and the high demands of the future ones.
+For instance, in \cite{Agostini2024}, with a slight modification in the 5G new radio (5G-NR) release 16 protocol, the authors achieve an improvement in energy efficiency of about 5 to 10 dB compared to the existing 5G-NR solution for systems with a small number of active users (10 to 50 users), employing an IDMA-based URA solution.
+However, this solution is not scalable to higher active user loads.

-There are two main challenges in incorporating URA in the current protocols such as 5G-NR.
-The first one is the small number of available preamble sequences in 5G-NR as opposed to the massive number of preamble sequences (pilots) needed in the preamble/pilot-based URA solutions.
-The second one is the limited number of access patterns that can be realized which is vital in transmission pattern-based URA solutions such as ODMA-based ones.
-This shows that one important step in the realization of URA in future protocols is to considerably increase the available pilot or transmission patterns.
+There are two main challenges in incorporating URA in current protocols, such as 5G-NR and beyond, for reasonable active user loads (e.g., in the order of hundreds).
+The first is the small number of preamble sequences available in 5G-NR as opposed to the massive number of preamble sequences (pilots) needed in the preamble/pilot-based URA solutions.
+The second is the limited number of access patterns that can be realized, which is vital in transmission pattern-based URA solutions such as ODMA-based ones.
+This indicates that a crucial step in realizing URA in future protocols is to considerably increase the available pilot or transmission patterns.

+This comprehensive survey of URA reveals an active field that has evolved significantly in recent years, with substantial progress in fading and MIMO channels.
+The research challenges identified above demonstrate both the complexity of remaining questions and the rich opportunities for future investigation.
+Addressing these challenges will be essential for the practical adoption and deployment of URA solutions in future wireless systems.